 GCA coordinates many programs in which Columbia faculty, staff, and students across our many campuses are involved.
-These initiatives are coordinated by Junior Benjamin, SHRM, CPHR, Assistant Director, Campus Initiatives, Community Relations and Finance.
+These initiatives are coordinated by Junior Benjamin, SHRM, CPHR, Director, Community Outreach / Campus Initiatives.

 Campus-wide Blood Drives